Shawn-gitman/Boar_Classification_Yolov5/README.md

 * Precision is the number of relevant documents retrieved by a search divided by the total number of documents retrieved by that search.
 * A precision-recall curve is a plot of the precision (y-axis) and the recall (x-axis) for different thresholds, much like the ROC curve.

+## ● Model Optimization & Improvment Method: Hyperparameter Tuning

+* Hyperparameter tuning reolves overfitting issues and increases MaP scores.
+* YOLOv5 has at least 32 hyperparameters which is used for model tuning.
+Slight mixtures in between hyperparameters can improve the model significantly.
+* Genetic Algorithm is used for searching hyperparameters and increasing model accuracy.

+## ● Data Sampling

+*

 ## ● How To Implement?

 1. Save a copy of our Google colaboratory in google drive("File" - "Save a copy in drive").